Rotation PhD programme in Plant and Microbial Sciences

 Programme Directors: Dr Stephen Bornemann, Professor Sophien Kamoun and Dr Wilfried Haerty.

-One scholarship is open to UK and EU applicants only.
+The scholarship is open to UK, EU and International students.
 It covers a stipend of £17,553pa (2017/8 level) plus university registration fees and a generous allowance for research consumables/training.

 How to Apply: